kailash-manasarovar/statement/docs/timeline/2024/september.md

 ![pic]( ../../content/images/google-searches/sept-24/google-search-4.png )

-- It's curious it was coming up in September... the message was probably a response to something specific, I can't remember now.
+- It’s curious it was coming up in September and the tweet was from April… the message was probably a response to something specific, I can’t remember now... or is it a side-effect of tailoring search results from specific dates in the past?

 [![smiling at dickheads](../../content/tweets/smiling-at-dickheads.png)](https://x.com/1FRGVN/status/1784612259953528892)